JaredChew/UBGD_3DGP_Ass2/README.md

 # Bachelor 3D Game Programming Assignment 1
 Audio Visualiser through Shaders

-I am not creative.
-I'm trying to improve my code structuring, style, and readability.
+I'm in no way creative.
+I'm in no way good at math.
-While making a audio visualiser of course, but this time in shaders.
-Still not good in math
+So this is the product of how far I can push both aspect in the scope of a audio visualiser.
+But now in shaders I put more focus into improving my code's structuring, style, and readability.